KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## <a name="1013269-20121042132690"></a>101.32.69 (20.121042.13269.0)

-- Uç nokta için Microsoft Defender'ın anahtarlıklarına ve diğer uygulamalara eşzamanlı erişimin anahtarlık bozulmalarına neden olduğu soruna ilişkin bir sorun giderildi.
+- Birden fazla uygulama veya diğer uygulamalardan anahtarlıklara eşzamanlı Uç Nokta için Microsoft Defender anahtarlık bozulmalarına yol aç aça bir soruna ilişkin bir sorun giderildi.

 ## <a name="1012964-20121042129640"></a>101.29.64 (20.121042.12964.0)